 Will your clients get refunds or store credits?
 Will that vary depending on the service they were scheduled for?
 Who decides?
 Who is responsible for giving the refunds, and when are they expected to give them?
 What happens when the lesson cancelled is part of a long-term package or membership (added on to the end, for example?)

 If you don’t know the answers to all of these questions for every service that could be scheduled at your facility on a snow day, it’s time to get the procedures in writing now.

 Make sure your clients know the drill

 When we email our clients, we like to think of them opening each message and avidly reading every word.
-But the reality is much different: Each of your clients gets bombarded with emails daily and may have more than one email account.
+But the reality is much different: Each of your clients gets bombarded with emails daily.
+They may even have more than one email account.
 Some of those emails may go directly to a Spam or Promotions folder.
 Others simply get overlooked.

 Even when clients do read the emails, people typically need to hear a message 3-5 times before it really sinks in.
 That’s why you should start now with reminders of your inclement weather policy.

-Clients should understand where to look for any official updates about whether you’re open, and they should know what to expect as far as getting their money back when one of their services is cancelled due to weather or any other unexpected reason.
+Clients should understand where to look for any official updates about whether you’re open.
+They should also know what to expect as far as getting their money back when one of their services is cancelled due to weather or any other unexpected reason.

-This will cut down on calls to the front desk and the remote chance of people showing up when the facility is closed even after when you’ve made as much of an effort as possible to let them know you’re closed.
+This will cut down on calls to the front desk and the remote chance of people showing up when the facility is closed, even after you’ve made as much of an effort as possible to let them know you’re closed.

-When schools close, you can also take advantage of the opportunity to host special open house events for kids and families looking for somewhere to burn some energy.
+When schools close, you can also take advantage of the opportunity to host special open house events.
+Kids and families will be looking for somewhere to burn some energy.